linaro-its/documentation-solutions-hub/docs/source/glossary/index.rst

 ORGANISATION
 ------------

-A company that has been set up on the Solutions Hub.
+An *organisation* is another way of describing a company that has been set up on the Solutions Hub.
 An organisation can have one or more *organisation administrators* who can create, update and delete users.

 PERSONAL ACCESS TOKEN
 ---------------------